MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-ueba.md

   ![Blast radius](media/blast-radius-design.png)

   >[!NOTE]
-  > The blast radius factor is dependent on various considerations in the tenant, and therefore may not appear for all tenants.
+  > The blast radius factor is dependent on the relevancy of the tenant, and therefore may not appear for all tenants.

 ## Phase 1: Connect to the apps you want to protect<a name="connect-apps-protect"></a>